netgroup-polito/un-orchestrator/orchestrator/README_NF-FG.md

 A simple configuration mechanism is supported by the NF-FG formalism.
 In particular, it is possibile to:

+  * assign the IPv4 address of the default gateway of the UN;
   * assign the MAC address, IPv4 address and netmask to a specific VNF interface;
   * set environment variable to the VNF;
   * create ports of the VNF connected to the Internet through the UN control interface, and not through the NF-FG itself.